numoonchld/numoonchld.github.io/_posts/2019-05-16-neurobiology-of-everyday-life-notes-0.md

 # neurons

-- lung cells, liver cells, kidney cells, etc. might five, ten different types but after that - out of variation
+- lung cells, liver cells, kidney cells, etc. might be of five, ten different types but after that - out of variation
-- neurons are unique, they could be categorized into a million different types
+- however, neurons are unique; they could be categorized into a million different types
 - they are the longest cells in the body
     - the longest neuron starts at the big toe and ends at the back of the spinal cord; in really tall people, that one neuron can be 6 ft

 ### parts of the neuron

 - four parts:
-    - cell body: soma - the center of the cell body
+    - cell body: 'soma' - the center of the cell body
-    - dendrites: they receive information from sypnases and relay it to the cell center
+    - dendrites: they receive information from synaptic terminals of other cells and relay it to the cell body
     - arbor: the tree of branching of dendrites, locally dense
-    - axon: only one axon per neuron and can go far distances in the body
+    - axon: relays messages out of the cell body, only one axon per neuron and can go far distances in the body

 ![Neuron Parts](/media/blogAssets/neurobiology/neuron-parts.svg)
 {: style="text-align: center;"}

+- synapse: communication center between neurons
-- synapse: space terminating one axon connecting the next neuron
+    - space terminating one axon connecting to dendrite of next neuron
-    - information travels along the axon and ends up at the communication center that the synapse is
+    - information travels out along the axon, ends up at the the synapse
-    - at the synapse, the axon gives the information to the next terminal in line
-    - so synapse is the point of information transfer
+    - at the synapse, the axon gives the information to the next dentrite in line; so synapse is the point of information transfer
-    - a synapse can interface with
+    - a synapse can interface with:
         - other neurons
+        - muscles
+            - skeletal muscles,
-        - muscles (skeletal muscles, intestinal smooth muscles, cardiac muscles)
+            - intestinal smooth muscles,
+            - cardiac muscles
         - glands (salivary gland)

-- uniqueness:
-    - very different form other cells and organs
+- uniqueness: each neuron is very different form other cells and organs
     - in anatomy:
         - the dendritic arbor collects information from a volume
         - each neuron and it's arbor manifests a little differently

     - in excitability:
         - how sensitive it is to actually fire
         - some keep firing all the time with little triggers, but some have to be pushed hard to trigger